whatwg/streams/BinaryExtension.md

 #### Properties of the ByobByteStreamReader Prototype

+##### get closed()

+Used for getting notified that the stream is closed or errored.

+If the promise returned by this getter:
+- fulfills, that means either of:
+    - the stream has been closed
+    - the reader has been released while the stream was readable
+- rejects, that means either of:
+    - the stream has been errored

+##### cancel(reason)

+Tells the byte stream to stop generating or buffering data.

+- _reason_: An object indicating the reason why the consumer lost interest

+###### Return value

+If the returned promise:
+- fulfills, that means either of:
+    - the stream has been already closed
+    - the reader has been already released while the stream was readable
+    - the stream was successfully cancelled for this `cancel()` call
+- rejects, that means either of:
+    - the stream has been already errored
+    - the stream was cancelled for this `cancel()` call but was unsuccessful

 ##### read(view)

+Used for reading bytes into `view` and also for getting notified that the stream is closed or errored.

+- _view_: An `ArrayBufferView` to which the reader stores the bytes read from the stream

+###### Return value

+If the return promise:
+- fulfills,
+    - if the fulfillment value's `done` is set,
+        - that means either of:
+            - the stream has been closed
+            - the reader has been already released while the stream was readable
+        - `value` is set to an `ArrayBufferView` of the same type as `view` with `byteLength` set to 0 and `byteOffset` set to the same value as `view`
+    - otherwise,
+        - that means that bytes were successfully read.
+The bytes are stored in the region specified by `value` which is an `ArrayBufferView` of the same type as `view` with `byteOffset` set to the same value as `view`
+- rejects, that means either of:
+    - the stream has been errored

+###### Algorithm

 1. Let _p_ be a new pending promise.
 1. Detach the ArrayBuffer object pointed by _view_ from _view_.